Alex Kresovich: Music career

 Kresovich was mentored by GRAMMY winner Ken Lewis and has collaborated with a diverse range of artists and songwriters.
 His production and songwriting credits include work with Panic! at the Disco, CeeLo Green, X Ambassadors, Niykee Heaton, MAX, Hoodie Allen, and King Los.
 He has also worked alongside prominent songwriters like Emily Warren, Ingrid Andress, Michael Pollack, Jesse Saint John, and Kevin Hissink.

 In 2011, Kresovich won the 2K Sports/Duck Down Music NBA 2K12 Soundtrack Contest.

 In 2020, Kresovich produced and co-wrote "How Could You Not Know" by Jocelyn Alice which appeared on Season 2 of the NBC television show, Songland.
 The final version of the song was co-written and produced with Shane McAnally, Ryan Tedder, and Ester Dean.

 Research Career

 In 2022, Kresovich joined NORC at the University of Chicago as a Research Scientist.
 There, he leads behavioral health research projects as a member of the Social Data Collaboratory in the Public Health Department.

+In 2025, Kresovich published a study in JAMA investigating the prevalence of undisclosed prescription drug promotion on social media platforms.
+The study, which analyzed high-engagement posts regarding GLP-1 agonists (such as Ozempic) and ADHD stimulants, found that over 80% of such content contained potential undisclosed influencer marketing.